nielskee/draft-articles/TechnicalHiringPart2.md

 unforced as possible, using the cues the candidate themselves give you.

-This is certainly a much harder format for the interviewer to run than having a set question list - for one thing, you need to have good conversational skills yourself, and you also need to be able to show the same genuine enthusiasm and interest you're expecting the candidate to show.
+This is a much harder format for the interviewer to run than having a set question list - for one thing, you need to have good conversational skills yourself, and you also need to be able to show the same genuine enthusiasm and interest you're expecting the candidate to show.
 It needs you to think on your feet, but I think you